zinuoli/Poker_Detection/README.md

 ```
 6. In **orientation_detect** project, find image results in orientation_detect/runs/predict-seg/⟨N⟩/vis.
 7. In **orientation_detect** project, specify image folder in merge **images.py** and run it to obtain final video result.

+# 💗 Acknowledgements
+This project used the code implementation of <a href="https://github.com/WongKinYiu/yolov7">YOLOv7</a>, we appreciate their great work.
+If you are looking for more applications, please refer to them.